The Asset Management (AM) Concept Model teaches us how things happen when managing assets.

 Asset management goals are derived from organizational goals as part of the development of strategic asset management.

-Asset management objectives must be consistent with all other management systems, in line with the organizational systems model.
+The objectives must be consistent with all other management systems and aligned with the organizational systems model.
 When all management objectives are combined (financial, safety, manufacturing, operations, etc.), they enable business goals to be achieved.

 We can summarize asset management goals by answering these questions: